 At sparkspace, we believe you should have not one, but FOUR retreats each year.
 No, not because we’re in the retreat business, but because we’ve seen the positive difference in teams who have regularly scheduled retreats.

-Here are the four retreats every team should take in 2017 (and, well, every year really):
+Here are the four retreats every team should take every year:

 The Vision Retreat